New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Mortgages for Over 60s

-Santander offers bespoke mortgages for those aged 60 and over with a range of attractive features and competitive rates.
+Santander offers bespoke mortgages for those aged 60 and over with attractive features and competitive rates.
 Depending on the value of the property being mortgaged, the value of loans taken, credit score, and other conditions such as length of term, fixed rate, or variable rate options, Santander offers rates from 3.19% APR up to 6.30% APR.
 These loans also feature no early repayment charges, offering borrowers flexibility when paying off sooner without incurring extra costs.

-In addition, Santander offers tailored features specifically designed for those looking for longer-term solutions, such as potential capital build-up, additional borrowing capabilities, flexible repayment periods, no product or booking fees, and more—making mortgages after the age of 60 easier to manage financially.
+In addition, Santander offers tailored features specifically designed for those looking for longer-term solutions, such as potential capital build-up, additional borrowing capabilities, flexible repayment periods, no product or booking fees, and more—making mortgages after age 60 easier to manage financially.

 For more information about Santander’s range of mortgages available to those aged 60 and over, please visit Mortgages for Over 60s UK.